 First up is nutritional yeast or ‘nooch’ – a flaky yellowish powder that lends a cheesy umami flavour to the sauce.
 Just one of the many weird vegan ingredients to include in your plant-based cooking, it also happens to be a good source of vitamin B12.

 In addition to the nutritional yeast, I add cider vinegar to bring some of the sharpness found in cheddar cheese.
-These flavours are then rounded off with vegan Dijon mustard, salt, and pepper.
+These flavours are then complemented by vegan Dijon mustard, salt, and pepper.

 Many vegan recipes go down the route of using blended cashew nuts to create a creamy sauce.
-While I'm a big fan of this approach (see my recipes for vegan cheesy pasta sauce, vegan whisky cream sauce, and the ultimate vegan fish pie), I decided to make this a nut-free version.
+While I'm a big fan of this approach (see my recipes for vegan cheesy pasta sauce, vegan whisky cream sauce, and the ultimate vegan fish pie), I decided to make this without cashews.

 Which plant-based milk is best?